ModernPGP/keys/README.md

 Keys
 ====

-This is a repository is meant to cover things relating to the user experience of PGP keys.
-Some of these principles and uxperience ideas can apply to [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) in general.
+This is a repository meant to cover things relating to the user experience of PGP keys.
+Some of these principles and experience ideas can apply to [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) in general.
 The basic aspects of key management can be best broken down into the following categories:

 **[Discovery](discovery.md)** - the act of searching for or finding keys to import into your address book or (your keychain)